Safest Teeth Whiteners

 Invisalign treatment takes between 6 and 24 months.
 After treatment, you’ll buy a custom Vivera® retainer to keep your teeth straight.

-Invisalign stands out in the industry for a few reasons.
+Invisalign treatment stands out in the industry for the following reasons:

-The aligners are made of SmartTrack® material, making them more comfortable and easier to take out.
+The aligners are made of SmartTrack® material, making them more comfortable and easier to remove.
 They are also more ‘invisible’ than other leading aligner brands.

 The consultation and treatment plan process is also very advanced.
 Your Invisalign provider will use an iTero Element® scanner to take 6,000 images of your mouth per second.
 This tool results in fewer impression rejections and better-fitting aligners.